conorsheppard/surveys-service-java/README.md

 I tried to keep most of the file structure the same and just added a SurveyService - to encapsulate the methods that address the tasks - and a set of tests, to confirm the functionality of the ServeyService.
 Test coverage is a little low because we're only testing what is outlined in the above tasks.

+### Executing the test

+You can run the tests in your IDE, like in the demo below.
+Alternatively, you can run them with Maven (`make test`) or within a Docker container if you don't have Maven or Java 24 installed (`make docker-test`).